Skip to content

 But My Computer is so Slow!

 No – It’s not!
 Computers always run at their predetermined processor speeds but may be designed to slow down when nothing is going on to save energy.
 They can then go faster when needed.
-Most people are misled into purchasing a new computer when their old ones get slow.
+Most people are misled into purchasing a new computer when their old ones appear to get slow.

 What Happens Here in Raleigh